Skip to Content

 Use an RV Cover When Your RV Isn’t Being Used

-RV covers can be helpful for people who don’t use their rigs for a long stretch of time but park them outdoors.
-Keeping the sun from baking the surfaces of your RV is a good idea whether you cover the rig or park it in shade.
+RV covers can be helpful for people who don’t use their rigs for an extended period but need to store them outdoors.
+Keeping the sun from baking the surfaces of your RV is a good idea, whether you cover the rig or park it in shade.
 RV covers can also help to protect the rig from snow, ice, and wind.

-In a previous post, we took a look at the 5 best RV covers to protect your rig.
-But prior to publishing that post, we also wrote one on the pros and cons of RV covers.
+In a previous post, we examined the 5 best RV covers to protect your rig.
+However, before publishing that post, we also wrote one on the pros and cons of RV covers.
 RV covers can certainly be put to good use in the right circumstances.
-But they need to be high quality and they need to fit properly.
+But they need to be high quality, and they need to fit properly.

 Either way, though, keeping the sun off your RV’s finish and decals will go a long way to helping protect them for years to come.